staxas/stock-update-mailer/README.md

 Also examine and remove demo data from data/rates/ data/user_data/owner and data/naming/names.

-Requires sendmail to be installed
+Requires ssmtp to be installed